yosh-matsuda/cpp-yyjson/README.md

 ### Using CMake

-To integrate cpp-yyjson to your CMake project, simply add the following:
+To integrate cpp-yyjson into your CMake project, simply add the following:

 ```cmake
 add_subdirectory(<PATH_TO_CLONE_DIR>/cpp-yyjson ${CMAKE_CURRENT_BINARY_DIR}/cpp-yyjson)